Staci Emm's headshot.

 Crop Production Coordinator - Extension - Sparks, NV

-Cody Hussla is a Crop Production Coordinator with the University of Nevada, Reno Extension, and is a crop and pest control advisor to support and assist with agriculture planning and implementation for Nevada Tribal Programs.
-Cody is from Sparks NV and studied entomology and wildlife, fish and conservation biology at UC Davis, and worked with UC Agricultural and Natural Resources, John Muir Institute, UC Natural Reserve Systems, and the Desert Research Institute.
+Cody Hussla is a crop and pest control advisor who supports and assists with agriculture planning and implementation for Extension's Tribal Programs.
+Cody is from Sparks, Nevada.
+He studied entomology and wildlife, fish and conservation biology at U.C.
+Davis, and worked with U.C.
+Agriculture and Natural Resources, U.C.
+John Muir Institute of the Environment, U.C.
+Natural Reserve System, and the Desert Research Institute.
 Cody specializes in regenerative agriculture/ecosystems and sustainable production and has experience and practice with conventional agricultural production.

 Cody Hussla's headshot.